BYTurnips/EE267-Projects/ee267_finalproj_brion_pino/README.md

 ## What it does
 This project aims to create a custom iterative ray casting engine for the purposes of exploring the consequences of exploring non-linear light rays.
 It is written purely using THREE.js and GLSL libraries.
-Take a look at our report for more information on the working principles!
+Take a look at our report for more information!

 ## Repository Anatomy
 This code was created from scratch without following any predefined template.